U.N. demands Syria ceasefire as air strikes pound rebel areas

 Turkish President Tayyip Erdogan ramped up his verbal assault on the U.S. role in Syria on Tuesday, saying U.S. forces should leave Manbij, a Syrian city held by YPG-allied forces with support from a U.S.-led anti-Islamic State coalition.

-“If the United States says it is sending 5,000 trucks and 2,000 cargo planes of weapons for the fight against Daesh (Islamic State), we don’t believe this,” Erdogan told members of his AK Party in parliament.
+“If the United States says it is sending 5,000 trucks and 2,000 cargo planes of weapons for the fight against Daesh (Islamic State), we don’t believe this,” Erdogan said.

 “It means you have calculations against Turkey and Iran, and maybe Russia.”

-In agreement with Iran and Russia, the Turkish military is setting up observation posts in parts of Idlib and Aleppo province.
+In accord with Iran and Russia, Turkey’s military is setting up observation posts in parts of Idlib and Aleppo province.

 But militants firing rockets and mortars killed one soldier on Monday as Turkish forces moved to set up such a post south of Aleppo, near the front line between rebels and pro-Syrian government forces, the military said.